rjm3q/AWS-Projects/README.md

   - [ ] Web Based
   - [ ] CLI Based
 - [ ] Option to download or Display
-- [ ] Delpoy and host on Github webpage
+- [ ] Deploy and host on Github webpage
 ---

 # learn-cantrill-io-labs